 All homes are susceptible to pests.
-And when unwanted animals enter your property, they can bring diseases and cause damages.
+And when unwanted animals enter your property, they can bring diseases and cause damage.

-So you need to prevent any infestation actively, and if it happens, you should be able to eliminate the pests if you are to keep the comfort and safety in your home.
+So you need to prevent any infestation actively, and if it happens, you should be able to eliminate the pests if you are to keep the comfort and safety of your home.

 And indeed, the best way for you to go around it is to hire a professional pest control service.
 But there might be times when you have to do things yourself.

 So in this article, we will give you everything you need to know to do DIY pest control effectively and safely.

 Before doing anything else, you need to plan your courses of action and prepare the tools and products that you need.
 And to do so, you need to know what pest you are addressing first.